snesrev/zelda3/README.md

 Look at the wiki at https://github.com/snesrev/zelda3/wiki for more help.

 ### Windows
 First extract and compile resources.

 `cd tables`

 Run `python3 extract_resources.py` to extract resources from the ROM into a more human readable format.

 Run `python3 compile_resources.py` to produce .h files that get included by the C code.

+This creates a file called `zelda3_assets.dat`.
+In case you're planning to move the .exe to a different folder, please include `zelda3_assets.dat`.

 Then build the .sln file with Visual Studio.